frabcus/coop_statements_to_xero/README.md

 5. Select the CSV file.
 And Import.

 6. The first time you will need to match against Xero's terminology.
-Use the *last* column which contains Debit-Credit for the account value.
+Use the *last* column which contains (Debit - Credit) for the account value.

 Technical notes